nt-williams/lmtp/.github/ISSUE_TEMPLATE/issue-report.md

 1. The code to create an example dataset.
 2. The code necessary to arrive at the spot where the error occurs.

+More information on how and why to use a reprex can be found [here](https://community.rstudio.com/t/faq-whats-a-reproducible-example-reprex-and-how-do-i-do-one/5219).

 **Expected behavior**
 Please include a description of the expected behavior.